Porcelain vs Composite Veneers

 Whether you’re looking to have only a few teeth or all of your front teeth covered by dental veneers you might be wondering; which material is the best, composite or porcelain?
 Dental veneers can be used alongside other cosmetic dental procedures to dramatically change the look of your smile.
 It’s an important question, so let’s dive in.

-The lifespan of any type of dental veneers depends upon a number of factors.
+The lifespan of any type of dental veneer depends upon several factors.
 The most important of those is hygiene and overall oral health.
-Under ideal conditions, if a patient follows brushing, flossing and twice annual dental checkup recommendations, both porcelain and composite veneers can last for many years.
+Under ideal conditions, if a patient follows brushing, flossing, and twice annual dental checkup recommendations, both porcelain and composite veneers can last for many years.
 A common estimate for the lifespan of composite veneers is between 4 to 10 years.
 Porcelain veneers are estimated to last between 10 to 15 years if not longer.

+- Composite: In-and-Out Convenience (One Appointment).
 Composite veneers have the advantage of a faster application process compared to porcelain.
-Composite veneers can be fabricated in-office and can be applied during the same visit in which your teeth are prepped for them.
-Any dental veneers require some tooth material to be grinded away to make room for them.
-With composite veneers your dentist can complete that work, fabricate your veneers and apply them all in the same visit.
+Composite veneers can be fabricated in the office and can be applied during the same visit in which your teeth are prepped for them.
+Any dental veneers require some tooth material to be ground away to make room for them.
+With composite veneers, your dentist can complete that work, fabricate your veneers, and apply them all in the same visit.

 Porcelain veneers are also generally more expensive than composite.
 Because porcelain veneers cannot be fabricated in-office and are of a higher quality material they cost more to create and apply.
 The initial cost of porcelain veneers compared to composite often becomes equal over time however when considering the upfront costs versus repair and replacement costs over the lifetime of each material.